 Human Exposure to Rabies

 Wisconsin State Law requires that all Dogs be vaccinated for Rabies by the age of 5 months.
-Rabies Vaccinations are good for 6 months, 1 year or 3 years depending on the type of vaccine used and the age of the animal when the vaccination was given.
+Rabies Vaccinations are good for 1 year to 3 years depending on the type of vaccine used and the age of the animal when the vaccination was given.
 Owners should check with their vet and make sure their pets are up to date on rabies vaccinations at all times.
+Though no vaccination provides 100% protection, it does provide one of the most effective ways to protect your animal from the rabies virus.

 Several municipalities require rabies vaccinations for cats.
 Contact your municipal clerk for more information.

 According to State Statute, domestic animals not showing signs of rabies are quarantined for a 10-day period.
 Quarantine means confined or on a leash at all times during a quarantine.
-Vaccinated animals are allowed a home quarantine while unvaccinated generally go the Marathon County Humane Society.
+Vaccinated animals are allowed a home quarantine while unvaccinated generally go the Marathon County Humane Society for quarantine and rabies vaccination before being returned to the owner.
 In either quarantine, the animal must be checked three times by a licensed veterinarian for rabies symptoms.
 Checks are done as soon as possible during the quarantine, midway through the quarantine, and the last day of the quarantine.
+Animal owners are responsible for quarantine and veterinarian expenses under the statute.

 Strays or Purchasing a Pet